WrightDanG/FromVin/README.md

 - Mockplus Classic - Used for wireframes of the project - possibly the best free option so far in my opinion.
 - Heroku - for deploying and hosting the application.
 - Creately - used to document the database schema.
+- Cloudinary - utilised to serve media files on the deployed site.
+- Whitenoise - used to serve static files on the deployed site.

 ## Testing